Therese Comodini Cachia: Awards

 In 2008, Therese Comodini Cachia was awarded the annual Ten Outstanding Young Persons (TOYP) award by Malta's Junior Chamber International (JCI) in two different categories - in Children, World Peace, and Human Rights, as well as in Political, Legal, and Government Affairs.

 In March 2016, Comodini Cachia was named MEP of the Year by The Parliament Magazine in the field of corporate governance.
 The award was her first in Brussels, and the magazine stated that "Comodini Cachia has been praised for the enthusiasm and passion she brings to her work.
 She is dedicated to enhancing Maltese civil society's involvement in EU policymaking."

-In March 2017 Comodini Cachia placed 27th in the POLITICO's list of the MEPs who matter in 2017 for her work on the copyright reform.
+In March 2017, Comodini Cachia placed 27th in the POLITICO's list of the MEPs who matter in 2017 for her work on the copyright reform.

 Personal life

-Comodini Cachia is married to Vladimiro.
-The two have a daughter Laura and reside in Siġġiewi, Malta.